sadiik1975/phase1finalassignment/README.md

-Here's a sample README file for your Anime Book Finder project.
-You can customize it further to fit your specific project details.

 Anime Book Finder
 Anime Book Finder is a web application designed to help users search for and discover anime books using an anime-related API.
 It allows users to browse, filter, and view detailed information about various anime books.